IsaacAlves7/IsaacAlves7/README.md

 ## 👦🏾 Bio

 Hello 🌎!
-I’m currently a DevOps intern and working on my skills at EZOps.cloud.
-My first formal contact with programming was at <a href="https://web.digitalinnovation.one/users/isaac_alves0720?tab=achievements">Digital Innovation One</a>, <a href="https://www.freecodecamp.org/isaac7">freeCodeCamp</a> and <a href="https://www.datacamp.com/">Datacamp</a>.
-They're both intensive courses made to everybody that have not had the opportunity to study technology before.
+I’m currently searching a opportunity of DevOps vacancy on labour market.

-Challenges bring personal growth and that's as Isaac Newton said:
+Challenges bring personal growth and that's as the brillant scientist Isaac Newton said:

 <blockquote>
   If i have seen further than others, it is by standing upon the shoulders of giants.<br \>